aslakhei/eduwallet/README.md

 # EduWallet

-EduWallet is a blockchain-based educational credential management system that allows universities to issue and students to manage their academic records using Ethereum smart contracts and account abstraction technologies.
+EduWallet is a blockchain-based academic registry system that allows universities to issue and students to manage their academic records using Ethereum smart contracts and account abstraction technologies.

 ## Project Structure